SpareCores/sc-www/src/assets/articles/hetzner-new-cx-servers.md

 <a href="/article/cloud-compute-performance-benchmarks" target="_blank">"
 Unlocking Cloud Compute Performance" blog post</a>.

-Another blog post is currently being worked on to analyze the variability of the above-presented performance scores by running the benchmarks on multiple independent virtual servers at the same time, also for a longer period (at least a day) -- once available, this post will be updated.
+We are currently working on another blog post to analyze the variability of the above-presented performance scores by running benchmarks on multiple independent virtual servers simultaneously and for longer periods (at least a day).
+Once available, this post will be updated.

 Pairwise comparison of the larger CX servers: